Ngowi-Inc/Ngowi-Inc/README.md

 - 👀 I’m interested in front end dev
 - 🌱 I’m currently learning Css and then hop in Javascript
 - 💞️ I’m looking to collaborate on making the interactive websites
 - 📫 How to reach me .
 On Twitter @Ngowi_Inc
+-                     .
+Email: chrisjr360@gmail.com

 <!---
 Ngowi-Inc/Ngowi-Inc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.